 Health and Wellness

-May 6th is National Children’s Mental Health Awareness Day and is observed each year to raise awareness about the importance of children's mental health and how vital positive mental health is to a child's development.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a number of ways organizations and communities can take part in or coordinate their own activities, such as:
+May 7th is National Children’s Mental Health Awareness Day and is observed each year to raise awareness about the importance of children's mental health and how vital positive mental health is to a child's development.
+You can view past national events , including archived webcasts, such as the 2019 videos Suicide Prevention in Tribal Communities and What are Systems of Care?

-- A page that helps parents and caregivers understand What Are Childhood Mental Disorders, their symptoms, and how to find treatment?
+- A page that helps parents and caregivers understand Childhood Mental Disorders, their symptoms, and how to find treatment

 - Facts about mental disorders in children